 Now let’s have a look at the weather circumstances for that area.
 I have picked up 6 stations, showing the data roughly for June 22, 2019, 18:00 UTC, the moment, when my observation was done (Pic.
 47).

-The humidity level was between 60-70%, however we must take the altitude alteration into account, where the air was dryer a bit, especially towards the west.
+The humidity level was between 60-70%, however, we must take the altitude alteration into account, where the air was dryer a bit, especially towards the west.

 Now see the general view towards the western part of the Lake District National Park and the Irish Sea beyond (Pic.
 48).
-The areas with telephoto have been marked by red boxes, which I will follow from the left to the right.
+The areas with telephotos have been marked by red boxes, which I will follow from the left to the right.
 It is very important, as we are looking closer and closer to the plane of incidence with the Sun created by seawater and haze layer above.

 As a first, I captured the Slieve Croob hill (534m.a.s.l.) nearby Newcastle town in Northern Ireland.
 It was the challenge because I knew its position at the horizon, however, the hill contrast appearance was nearly the just-noticeable-difference (JND)with the thick haze layer around (Pic.
 49), so quite advanced processing was required.
 Anyhow, the silhouette of this hill, and also the adjacent Slievenisky (446m.a.s.l.) is detectable.

 Just “underneath” these hills, an elongated shadow on the seawater can be also noticed.
 It was also barely seen by the naked eye when I stood just under the Helvellyn peak.
-Again, it can be mistaken with some distant landscape features.
+Again, it can be mistaken for some distant landscape features.
 In this event, it’s not, as the silhouettes beyond have rounded shapes.

-As my sight was approaching towards the solar azimuth, the Sea became brighter, although the thick haze layer too.
+As my sight was approaching the solar azimuth, the Sea became brighter, although the thick haze layer too.

 The hills above would make better contrast with the illuminated sea, although they were located inside the haze layer, where the strong forward scattering almost completely washed them out.
 This is simply the just-noticeable-difference (JND) example, which is used in measurements of the visual range deteriorations.
 It’s also a good example of Just-noticeable change (JNC).

 – the observer is watching the distant horizon above the haze layer (layered-haze case), where the layer haze makes the contrast with the scene itself.
-JNC says whether ran observer can see this haze or not.
+JNC says whether the observer can see this haze or not.

 – the observer is watching the distant horizon within the haze layer, where the contrast edge is at its threshold value.
 In this event, the question is how much more haze we need to make the contrast edge drop below the perception threshold, or conversely how much haze must decrease to allow some contrast edge to be visible.
 The JNC issue is also for wider discussion in the future.
-For my situation, it can be applied between these hills, located in pretty much the same distance from the Helvellyn peak.
+For my situation, it can be applied between these hills, located at pretty much the same distance from Helvellyn peak.
 Seeing situations such as this I can gauge where the relative humidity level was bigger and was it was a bit lower, allowing me to see the object by the contrast sensitivity threshold of my eye.

 I didn’t need any image processing to be honest to spot this hill in the background (Pic.
 52).
 The principle of light reflection described by Fresnel law came definitely through the effort, making an exceptional contrast with the Rhins of Galloway Penninsula in southwestern Scotland.
-The headland is about 120km distant from the Helvellyn peak.
+The headland is about 120km distant from Helvellyn peak.

 Now I would like to show you the view towards the Scottish mainland, taken at the same time (Pic.
 53-55).
-The top image is crude, bottom one processed.
+The top image is crude, bottom one is processed.

 4. VISIBILITY OF ROMANIAN EASTERN CARPATHIANS MOUNTAINS FROM SLOVAK HIGH TATRA MOUNTAINS – CASE STUDY